aramis-lab/leaspy/docs/models_evaluation.md

 ## Fit metrics

-In leaspy, 3 negative log likelihood (nll) are stored in the model’s json file, in the fit_metric part:
+In leaspy, 3 negative log likelihood (nll) are stored in the model’s json file, in the `fit_metrics` part:
-`fit_metrics`: {
+- `nll_attach`: Corresponds to the nll attach to the data
-    `nll_attach`: Corresponds to the nll attach to the data `nll_regul_ind_sum`: Corresponds to the nll from the random effects `nll_to`: Corresponds to the total nll: nll_attach, nll_regul_ind_sum and the nll linked to the individual parameters (v0, xi, tau), that is not reported directly in the json file.
+- `nll_regul_ind_sum`: Corresponds to the nll from the random effects
-}
+- `nll_to`: Corresponds to the total nll: nll_attach, nll_regul_ind_sum and the nll linked to the individual parameters (v0, xi, tau), that is not reported directly in the json file.

 It is the last nll which is used for computing fit metric as BIC, AIC, DIC…